FortniteFevers/Fortnite-Shop-Bot/README.md

 # Fortnite-Shop-Bot
-A bot to automatically post the Fortnite Item Shop to a twitter.
+A bot to automatically post the Fortnite Item Shop to a Twitter / X. All assets belong to Epic Games.

 --------------